PFIC rules can be one of the more complex areas of tax compliance for U.S. expats – and they’re easily overlooked.

 Many foreign financial advisors may not realize the tax inefficiencies of selling foreign funds classified as PFICs to U.S. taxpayers.
 Therefore, U.S. citizens abroad should use U.S. investment funds and work with financial advisors specializing in cross-border matters.

-Also worth mentioning: Green card holders and foreign nationals should consider selling PFICs before moving to the U.S. for a cost-effective and tax-efficient way to build wealth globally.
+Additionally, green card holders and foreign nationals should consider selling PFICs before moving to the U.S. for a cost-effective and tax-efficient way to build wealth globally.
+(4)

 All This to Say